Allen B. DuMont: Radio and early interest in television

 By 1928, DuMont was searching for new opportunities and was wooed by Dr. Lee de Forest, a radio pioneer who developed the audion tube, the original voice amplifier for radio reception.
-De Forest had a checkered career as an inventor and had several failed business ventures.
-DuMont was hired to the de Forest Radio Telephone & Telegraph Company as vice president and production manager for radio tubes.
+De Forest had had a checkered career as an inventor and several failed business ventures.
+DuMont was hired by the de Forest Radio Telephone & Telegraph Company as vice president and production manager for radio tubes.
 He revamped the factory with newly designed machinery: "a high speed sealing machine, automatic grid winding and welding machine, base branding machine, basing and wire cutting machine, high-frequency bombarder and numerous tube-characteristic test sets and life racks."
 Factory capacity was increased to 30,000 tubes per day.

 When De Forest took over the mechanical television system of C. Francis Jenkins, DuMont turned his attention to television.
 He was involved in the first television transmissions from W2XCD in Passaic.
-But DuMont realized that clear images would need the development of scanning in a cathode ray tube.
-DuMont worked to improve television transmission and reception and went to De Forest asking for funds to build a long-lasting cathode ray tube for television reception.
-De Forest denied DuMont's request as De Forest's investors were demanding better returns.
-Subsequently, DuMont resigned at the same time that De Forest sold his radio manufacturing business to David Sarnoff at RCA.
+But DuMont realized that clear images would need the development of scanning in a cathode-ray tube.
+DuMont worked to improve television transmission and reception and implored De Forest for funds to build a long-lasting cathode-ray tube for television reception.
+De Forest denied DuMont's request because De Forest's investors were demanding better returns.
+DuMont subsequently resigned at the same time that De Forest sold his radio manufacturing business to David Sarnoff at RCA.